-In preparation for the new annual assurance statements, we have already started to strengthen our evidence base and assurance levels.
-Over the next 12 months, we will be commissioning a comprehensive tenant survey, updating the information we hold on the condition of our homes and seeking opportunities to benchmark our performance management processes with other social landlords.
-The learning from all of this will be used to underpin future updates of this business plan.
+As part of the preparations new annual assurance statements introduced in 2019/20 strengthened our evidence base and assurance levels.
+A Stock Condition Survey was commissioned in 2019/20 together with comprehensive Global Tenant Survey updating the information we hold on our tenants and the condition of our homes which will enable us to benchmark our performance management processes with other social landlords.
+These sources of information will be used to underpin future updates of this business plan.